JensonChoi/GooberEats/README.md

 # GooberEats
-A program that takes in a map data file and a list of delivery requests, and outputs a series of instructions that optimizes the route.
+A program in C++ that takes in a map data file and a list of delivery requests, and outputs a series of instructions that optimizes the delivery route.